One of the top things to do in Maui is to go snorkeling at Molokini.

 We’ve already mentioned Molokini is renowned for its exceptional water visibility – and it didn’t disappoint.
 We could see up to at least 100 feet away in the rich turquoise blue water!

-Colorful parrotfish, needle fish, Hawaii’s state fish (the Humuhumunukunukuapua’a) and a large spotted eagle ray caught our attention too.
+Colorful parrotfish, needle fish, Hawaii’s state fish (get ready for this word: the Humuhumunukunukuapua’a) and a large spotted eagle ray caught our attention too.

 Back on the Alii Nui, we dried off with the fresh clean towels provided.